1

 We enjoy fish frequently, and this baked version has a tempting mild orange flavor.
 It comes out of the oven flaky and moist, and it's just the thing to make for a delightful light meal. — Jacquelyn Dixon, LaPorte, IA

-Ginger, garlic powder and green onion blend nicely in an easy marinade that gives pleasant flavor to salmon.
-We also like to use this versatile mixture when grilling chicken, but we've found it tastes even better when marinated in the fridge overnight. —Dan Strumberger, Farmington, Minnesota
+Ginger, garlic powder and green onion blend nicely for this marinated salmon.
+We've found it tastes even better when marinated in the fridge overnight.
+We also like to use this versatile mixture when grilling chicken! —Dan Strumberger, Farmington, Minnesota

 Garden Pork Stir-Fry